enzoi/InterviewPrep/README.md

 6. Imagine that you have been given a project that has this GithubProjectViewController.
 The GithubProjectViewController should be used to display high-level information about a GitHub project.
 However, it’s also responsible for finding out if there’s network connectivity, connecting to GitHub, parsing the responses and persisting information to disk.
 It is also one of the biggest classes in the project.
 Follow-up question:: How might you improve the design of this view controller?

 * The view controller does too many things.
 I would create separate data source classes for both TableViewDataSource and CollectionViewDataSource.
 Instead of fetching data in viewDidLoad(), all networking related functions are called in the Classes to fetch data from GitHub.
-The view controller would be much easier to understand by doing only view related tasks here.
+It would be much easier to reason about what the ViewController is doing since it deals with limited numbers of tasks.

 7. If you were to start your iOS developer position today, what would be your goals a year from now?

-* First of all, I would like to see much more users who love new features I have experimented or prototyped.
-I would also like to influence decision-making process about all of the features on our product roadmap as well as detailed functional and technical requirements.
+* As an urban designer turned iOS developer, I personally believe the app like Dolo could enrich urban culture by encouraging location-based information exchanges anonymously.
+My goal within a year would be to understand detailed functional and technical requirements for new features with better user experience in order to encourage users to share location-based information.
+As the app grows fast with extensive active users, spontaneous interactions among users - residents, tourists, and workers - could evoke meaningful communications in unexpected ways.
+Then, my next goal past one year from now would be to master how to handle the large volume of requests to help accomplish the mission by optimizing performance.